Bachelor of Accountancy

 Career Options in Accountancy

 Every organization with financial records needs accountants.
-Students with a Bachelor of Accountancy who begin working immediately upon graduation pursue careers in public or corporate accounting or with the government.
+In some cases, students with a Bachelor of Accountancy degree may be able to begin working immediately upon graduation in accounting but some employers require a CPA certification for hiring or promotion and in most states taking the CPA exam requires 150 credit hours.
 Public accountants audit financial statements and provide tax planning and financial advisory services to their clients.
 Some accountants who work for corporations are responsible for preparing and maintaining the financial records of the business; others use accounting and other information to help evaluate potential and existing products and projects in order to aid in managerial decision-making.
 Governmental accountants help to prepare and administer the budgets under which their agencies operate.

-The School of Business offers a minor (secondary field) in Business Administration that can be pursued by undergraduate students whose home school is not GWSB.
+The School of Business offers a minor in Business Administration that can be pursued by undergraduate students whose home school is not GWSB.
 The minor requirements can be accessed here.